 As we travel through life, we begin collecting memories and experiences that influence who we are, for better or worse.
 These celebrations, conversations and struggles travel with us from our childhood and developmental years into young adulthood, careers and relationships; they become the filter through which we view the world and new experiences.
-So when we start making plans to join our lives with another person’s, it’s important to recognize that our partner had different experiences influencing them, and not all those experiences and filters will mesh perfectly with ours.
+So when we start making plans to join our lives with another person’s, it’s important to recognize that our partner had different experiences influencing them, and not all those experiences and filters will mesh perfectly with our own.

 Types of Baggage

 Society has labeled emotional baggage as a negative thing, even though our baggage is the culmination of all our memories and experiences, good and bad.
-The positive baggage, however, is often renamed as strong personality traits – “she’s such a positive person,” “he’s so family oriented,” “they’re so successful.”
+The positive baggage, however, is often renamed as strong personality traits – “she’s such a positive person,” “he’s so family-oriented,” “they’re so successful.”
 These filters often manifest in our daily lives, and so we never feel the need to “unpack” them, because they’re already open for the world to see.
-It’s the negative baggage, the hidden truths we’re less likely to share with others, that gets dubbed as emotion baggage, and these are the experiences we have to come to terms with and share with our future spouse to ensure they don’t spill open and cause problems down the road.
+It’s the negative baggage, the hidden truths we’re less likely to share with others, that gets dubbed as emotion baggage, and these are the experiences we have to come to terms with and share with our future spouse to make sure they don’t spill open and cause problems down the road.

 Thinking and talking about our negative baggage can’t be difficult at times, and if this topic makes you uncomfortable or you don’t feel ready to share with your partner, we strongly encourage you to seek out a family counselor who will walk with you through this process of identifying your baggage.

 Take some time individually to think about your family of origin and the way it influenced your outlook on and expectations of marriage.
 Is there any unforgiveness that needs to be resolved?
 Are there any areas of your baggage that you are afraid may negatively affect your marriage?
 What positive baggage are you hoping will be a part of the foundation for your relationship?

 Depression and Mental Health It’s important to recognize that when you are living with and sharing your life with another person, they will ultimately find out about your emotions and mood swings, and this is especially true for individuals dealing with mental health concerns.
 This topic is never fun to talk about, particularly in the context of a dating relationship, and if you’ve suffered with mental health concerns, you may have tried to hide them from your partner.
 But as you draw near to the wedding day, it’s best to have a clear field on which to lay the foundation, and making sure your partner is aware of your mental health concerns allows for conversations about how best to communicate during seasons when your emotions and mental state aren’t under your control.

 Think about how your depression and mental health has influenced the decisions you’ve made in the past.
 Consider the impact it’s had on previous relationships, and how those situations could have been improved.
 Is there a certain way your partner can help when you experience a downswing or are in an uncomfortable emotional state?
 What situations do you prefer to avoid?
 Do you go to appointments or take medication that your partner should be aware of?

-Stress, Worry and Fear Our lives are full of stress, between work, family and social life, and that stress often feels like a constant and normal part of our lives, but it can quickly lead to burnout.
+Stress, Worry and Fear Our lives are full of stress, between work, family, and social life; that stress often feels like a constant and normal part of our lives, but it can quickly lead to burnout.
 Worry and anxiety can also fill our lives, particularly as we think about the future and our expectations.
 And fear, especially paralyzing fear that stops us from reaching our potential, affects the filter through which we see the world.
 Recognizing if you’re carrying around any of this baggage is important to identify as early as possible, as it may drastically affect the way you live life and behave within your marriage.

 Ask yourself, are there any major stressors, worries or fears that I may take out on my spouse?
 Is there anything holding me back from being the best person and spouse I can be, and how can I make this better?
 How can my spouse partner with me through this?